GITenberg/The-Paying-Guest_4298/README.rst

 =====================

-This is a git repository of the source files for the book The Paying Guest by Gissing, George.
+This is a git repository of the source files for the book *The Paying Guest* by George Gissing.
 This book is in the Public Domain, see the LICENSE file for details.

 Found an error?
 ===============